-- Revenues.
+Revenues.
 Our revenue is derived from the sales of both global services and products.
 Our global services revenue includes annual maintenance contracts, training and consulting services.
-The majority of our product revenues are derived from sales of our application security and delivery solutions including our BIG-IP software and systems, F5 NGINX software, and our F5 Silverline offerings.
+The majority of our product revenues are derived from sales of our application security and delivery solutions including our BIG-IP software and systems, F5 NGINX software, and our F5 Distributed Cloud Services offerings.
 Our BIG-IP software solutions are sold both on a perpetual license and a subscription basis.
 We sell F5 NGINX on a subscription basis.
-Our Silverline solution is a managed services offering, also sold on a subscription basis.
 F5 Distributed Cloud Services provides security, multi-cloud networking, and edge-based computing solutions, encompassing software solutions from what were previously branded as our Shape, Volterra, and Silverline product offerings.
-F5 Distributed Cloud Services are offered on a subscription basis, under a unified software-as-a-service ("SaaS") platform. - We monitor the sales mix of our revenues within each reporting period.
+F5 Distributed Cloud Services are offered on a subscription basis, under a unified software-as-a-service ("SaaS") platform.

+We monitor the sales mix of our revenues within each reporting period.
 We believe customer acceptance rates of our new products, feature enhancements and consumption models are indicators of future trends.
 We also consider overall revenue concentration by geographic region as an additional indicator of current and future trends.
-Toward the end of fiscal 2022, and continuing through the first half of fiscal 2023, we saw changes in customer buying patterns due to the uncertain macroeconomic environment.
-In our second quarter of fiscal 2023, the impact of these buying patterns have led to softer demand in customer orders for both our software and systems products and services.
-We believe the current demand environment is temporary based on several factors, notably our products and services unique market position relative to our peers, the softer demand being a matter of customer budget constraints rather than competitive pressures or architectural shifts, and our stronger than normal maintenance renewals, which signal delays in purchases rather than decisions, which are typical indicators we have witnessed in times of macroeconomic uncertainty.
-We will continue to closely monitor the macroeconomic environment and its impacts on our business. - Cost of revenues and gross margins.
-We strive to control our cost of revenues and thereby maintain our gross margins.
-Significant items impacting cost of revenues are hardware costs paid to our contract manufacturers, third-party software license fees, software-as-a-service infrastructure costs, amortization of developed technology and personnel and overhead expenses.
-In addition, factors such as sales price, product and services mix, inventory obsolescence, returns, component price increases, warranty costs, global supply chain constraints, and the remaining uncertainty surrounding the COVID-19 pandemic could significantly impact our gross margins from quarter to quarter. - Operating expenses.
-Operating expenses are substantially driven by personnel and related overhead expenses.
-Existing headcount and future hiring plans are the predominant factors in analyzing and forecasting future operating expense trends.
-Other significant operating expenses that we monitor include marketing and promotions, travel, professional fees, computer costs related to the development of new products and provision of services, facilities and depreciation expenses.
+Toward the end of fiscal 2022, and continuing into fiscal 2023, we saw changes in customer buying patterns due to the uncertain macroeconomic environment and resulting customer budget constraints.
+The impact of these buying patterns has led to softer demand for both our software and systems products and services.
+We believe the current demand environment is temporary based on several factors, notably the fact that demand for our products and services stems from the growth of applications and APIs.
+In addition, our stronger than normal maintenance renewals signal delays in purchases as customers extend their maintenance contracts over the products they currently own.
+This softer demand for new products is brought on by the current macroeconomic uncertainties and related customer budget constraints, rather than architectural shifts or losses to competitors.
+We will continue to closely monitor the macroeconomic environment and its impacts on our business.